 Mohamed Omar Assistant Professor of Research in Pathology and Laboratory Medicine

-We are at the forefront of utilizing advanced computational biology techniques to unravel intricate biological data, with a particular emphasis on transcriptomics and imaging data from cancer patients, especially those with prostate cancer (PCa).
+We are at the forefront of utilizing artificial intelligence (AI) and advanced computational biology techniques to unravel intricate biological data, with a particular emphasis on omics and imaging data from cancer patients, especially those with prostate and breast cancers.

-Our research is structured around three pivotal themes:
+Our research is structured around three pivotal and inter-connected themes:

-• Biological Knowledge Integration: We incorporate prior biological knowledge into machine learning algorithms that analyze transcriptomics data, aiming to construct both robust and interpretable classifiers.
+• Mechanistic Prediction of Outcome in Cancer Patients: We incorporate prior biological knowledge into the decision rules of machine learning algorithms to build mechanistic classifiers that are both robust and interpretable.

-• Microenvironment Analysis: Leveraging single-cell RNA sequencing (scRNA-seq) and spatial omics profiling, we strive to elucidate the tumor microenvironment.
-Our objective is to pinpoint the molecular and spatial factors that influence PCa progression and metastasis.
+• Microenvironment Analysis: We leverage single-cell RNA sequencing (scRNA-seq) and spatial omics profiling to elucidate the dynamics of the tumor microenvironment at different disease stages.
+Our objective is to pinpoint the molecular and spatial factors that influence tumor progression and distant metastasis.

-• Deep Learning in Histopathology: We design and implement deep learning models on H&E-stained whole slide images, forecasting specific clinical and molecular phenotypes based on the tissue morphology derived from PCa patients.
+• Deep Learning in Histopathology: We design and implement deep learning models on whole slide images of patient specimens to extract a set of spatio-morphological features, which we utilize to forecast specific clinical and molecular phenotypes.

-Our overarching goal, guided by these themes, is to identify the primary mediators of disease progression in prostate cancer patients.
-By harnessing state-of-the-art computational tools, we aim to shed light on the intricate interplay of tumor and metastatic microenvironments specific to prostate cancer.
+Our overarching goal, guided by these themes, is to identify the primary mediators of cancer metastatic progression.
+By harnessing state-of-the-art computational tools, we aim to shed light on the intricate interplay of tumor and metastatic microenvironments specific to prostate and breast cancers.

 Publications